The Glendale Narrows section of the L.A. River will be open for recreation this summer.

 The dreams of creating a 100-acre green open space that truly connects to the Los Angeles River seem to be dying of a long, lingering disease.

 All Burbank needs is just a little more funding to proceed with the renovation.

 Profit motives may hamper the efforts to save the last open remaining unprotected open space along the L.A.
 River within the San Fernando Valley.

 In this review we go over a list of L.A.
-River sightings and events, and ask you to be the judge, critically assessing whether this river happening is
+River sightings and events, and ask you to be the judge, critically assessing whether this river happening is fact or fiction.

 It may not look like much now, but the Arroyo Seco Confluence could potentially be a crown jewel in the restoration of the Los Angeles River.

 A proposal by an architecture student gives an idea of how the are can become a gem for the whole Los Angeles river system.